genggengcss/OntoZSL/README.md

 #### ImageNet (ImNet-A, ImNet-O)

-Original Feature file is too large (>100GB!), we will release the subsets we used by Google Drive if the paper is accepted.
+Original Feature file is too large (>100GB!), we will release the subsets we used in paper by Google Drive if the paper is accepted.

 The above downloaded AwA file also contains the dataset splits of ImNet-A/O, you can put `split.mat` and `w2v.mat` to our folder 'data/ImageNet/'.